Symphony No. 5 (Beethoven): Premiere

-Beethoven dedicated the Fifth Symphony to two of his patrons, Prince Franz Joseph von Lobkowitz and Count Razumovsky.
+Beethoven dedicated the Fifth Symphony to two of his patrons, Prince Joseph Franz von Lobkowitz and Count Razumovsky.
 The dedication appeared in the first printed edition of April 1809.

 Reception and influence

 There was little critical response to the premiere performance, which took place under adverse conditions.
 The orchestra did not play well—with only one rehearsal before the concert—and at one point, following a mistake by one of the performers in the Choral Fantasy, Beethoven had to stop the music and start again.
 The auditorium was extremely cold and the audience was exhausted by the length of the programme.
 However, a year and a half later, publication of the score resulted in a rapturous unsigned review (actually by music critic E. T. A. Hoffmann) in the Allgemeine musikalische Zeitung.
 He described the music with dramatic imagery:

 Radiant beams shoot through this region's deep night, and we become aware of gigantic shadows which, rocking back and forth, close in on us and destroy everything within us except the pain of endless longing—a longing in which every pleasure that rose up in jubilant tones sinks and succumbs, and only through this pain, which, while consuming but not destroying love, hope, and joy, tries to burst our breasts with full-voiced harmonies of all the passions, we live on and are captivated beholders of the spirits.

 Apart from the extravagant praise, Hoffmann devoted by far the largest part of his review to a detailed analysis of the symphony, in order to show his readers the devices Beethoven used to arouse particular affects in the listener.
 In an essay titled "Beethoven's Instrumental Music", compiled from this 1810 review and another one from 1813 on the op.
 70 string trios, published in three installments in December 1813, E.T.A.
 Hoffmann further praised the "indescribably profound, magnificent symphony in C minor":